cpp-for-yourself/lectures-and-homeworks/lectures/optional.md

 ## What is error handling after all

-It makes sense to start our conversation with defining what we call an "error" in the first place in the context of our C++ code.
+With the disclaimer out of the way, it makes sense to start our conversation by defining what we call an "error" in the first place in the context of our C++ code.

 Essentially, on the highest level of abstraction, we say that there was an error when the code does not produce the result we expect it to produce.

-We can further classify the possible error by its origin.
+We can further classify the possible errors by their origin.
 The errors are typically thought of as:

-- recoverable: errors that we can recover from within the normal operation of the program.
-An example of these would be a network timeout.
+- **recoverable:** errors that we can recover from within the normal operation of the program.
+An example of these would be a network timeout in a situation when a user can wait and retry.
-- unrecoverable: errors that indicate a state of the program so broken that any recovery is a moot point.
+- **unrecoverable:** errors that indicate a state of the program so broken that any recovery is useless.
 Typical examples are programmatic errors and errors resulting from undefined behavior encountered previously in the program.

 <!-- Link the CppCon talk by Andreas, maybe also Aleksandrescu? -->

-Note that this classification is still highly debated.
-There is a large camp of people, who believe that every error is potentially recoverable and should be treated as such.
-This is a valid way of thinking but it comes with a price that, at least in my industry, people are usually unwilling to pay.
+Note that, while some languages, like Rust, make this distinction directly in their official documentation, the classification of errors into recoverable and unrecoverable is still highly debated in C++.
+There is a large camp of people, who believe that every error is potentially recoverable and should be treated as such and that an error should be reported for potentially being handled later at a different place in the program.
+This is absolutely a valid way of thinking but it comes with a price that, at least in my industry, people are usually unwilling to pay.

 ## What to do about unrecoverable errors

-Here, we will assume that we cannot or don't want to try to recover from a class of errors that we deem "unrecoverable".
+In this lecture, we will assume that we cannot or don't want to try to recover from a class of errors that we deem "unrecoverable".
 That being said, we still generally want to have tools to reduce the likelihood of these errors popping up.
 In my experience, most of these errors come from an erroneous assumption or an undetected error earlier in the program.

 One typical way of dealing with issues like these is a combination of two techniques: